syncfusion-content/angularjs-docs/angularjs/Accordion/Header-Customization.md

 ### Specify the selected item in Accordion panel

-The following steps will explains the configurating selected item for **Accordion**.
+The following steps will explains the configuring selected item for **Accordion**.

 In an HTML page, define a div element that is a container for Accordion widget and set the selectedItemIndex property as like the below code.